A one-participant 401(k) plan is sometimes called a:

 - for self-employed individuals, see discussion below

-A business owner who is also employed by a second company and participating in its 401(k) plan should bear in mind that the limits on elective deferrals are by person, not by plan.
+A business owner who is also employed by a second company and participating in its 401(k) plan should bear in mind that his limits on elective deferrals are by person, not by plan.
+He must consider the limit for all elective deferrals he makes during a year.

 You must make a special computation to figure the maximum amount of elective deferrals and nonelective contributions you can make for yourself.
 When figuring the contribution, compensation is your “earned income,” which is defined as net earnings from self-employment after deducting both: